zulip/zulip/templates/zerver/help/stream-permissions.md

 # Stream privacy settings

 Streams are similar to chatrooms, IRC channels, or email lists in that they determine who receives a message.
-There are three types of streams in Zulip.
+Zulip supports a few types of streams:

-* **Public**: Members can join and view the complete message history.
+* **Public** (**#**): Members can join and view the complete message history.
   Public streams are visible to Guest users only if they are subscribed (exactly like private streams with shared history).

-* **Private, shared history**: You must be added by a member of the stream.
-The complete message history is available as soon as you are added.

-* **Private, protected history**: You must be added by a member of the stream.
-You only have access to the messages that are sent after you are added.
+* **Private** (<i class="fa fa-lock"></i>): New subscribers must be
+  added by an existing subscriber.
+Only subscribers and organization administrators can see the stream's name and description, and only subscribers can view topics and messages with the stream:
+    * In **private streams with shared history**, new subscribers can access the stream's full message history.
+    * In **private streams with protected history**, new subscribers can only see messages sent after they join.

 ## Privacy model for private streams